prasanthST/HTML-CSS--Day--5-Task1/README.md

   - Inserted a `p` (paragraph) tag within the `div` to hold textual content or information.

 This structure forms the basic building blocks of a web page layout, allowing for organized content and styling opportunities with CSS.
+## Responsive Design with Bootstrap

+Bootstrap is a front-end framework designed to create responsive and mobile-first websites efficiently.